-3. A candidate who satisfies the above requirements may be considered for reappointment pursuant to the modified timeline provided in this section.
+- An act of domestic violence or a sexually violent offense committed against the candidate or the candidate's spouse, domestic partner, civil union partner, child or parent in accordance with the NJ SAFE Act. - 3.
+A candidate who satisfies the above requirements may be considered for reappointment pursuant to the modified timeline provided in this section.
 To be eligible for reappointment pursuant to the modified reappointment and tenure review timeline, a candidate must inform the Office of Human Resources ("HR") of: 1) the occurrence of the qualifying life event; 2) if the event occurs during the contract period the candidate's desire to use some form of accrued leave in accordance with current HR procedures; and 3) his or her desire to be considered pursuant to the modified timeline.
-The candidate must provide notice of the qualifying life event within twelve (12) months of its occurrence and provide required supporting documentation in accordance with HR procedures.
-Upon verification of the qualifying life event, approval of requested leave, if applicable, and receipt of the candidate's decision regarding the modified reappointment and tenure review timeline, HR will notify the Office of Academic Affairs, the Dean of the candidate's home department/program, and the chair of the candidate's home department/program, with confirmation to the candidate, that the modified reappointment and tenure review timelines should apply to the candidate.
+The candidate must provide notice of the qualifying life event within twelve (12) months of its occurrence and provide required supporting documentation in accordance with HR procedures.24 Upon verification of the qualifying life event, approval of requested leave, if applicable, and receipt of the candidate's decision regarding the modified reappointment and tenure review timeline, HR will notify the Office of Academic Affairs, the Dean of the candidate's home department/program, and the chair of the candidate's home department/program, with confirmation to the candidate, that the modified reappointment and tenure review timelines should apply to the candidate.
 Once the candidate is placed on the modified reappointment and tenure review timeline, he/she will be subject to the modified timelines for all years subsequent to the occurrence of the qualifying life event through the decision to grant or deny tenure.
 If the candidate does not wish to have the modified process applied for all subsequent years, the candidate shall notify HR and the Office of Academic Affairs no later than April 1 of the year in which the candidate wishes to return to the ordinary timelines established in Sections IV.A.-D., above, for the remaining years of review.

 NOTE: Candidates should be aware that if they elect the modified timeline, they will not receive notice of the reappointment decision until the year subsequent to the year for which the candidate is being reviewed.
-This may result in receiving notice of a reappointment decision in the terminal year of a candidate's employment term, e.g., a candidate could be notified that he/she will not be reappointed for a sixth year (with tenure) in as late as December of the candidate's fifth and final year of employment.
+This may result in receiving notice of a reappointment decision in the terminal year of a candidate's employment term, e.g., a candidate could be notified that he/she will not be reappointed (with tenure) in as late as December of the candidate's final year of employment.

-- 4. The procedures and timelines provided in this section are subject to and shall be consistent with N.J.S.A.
+4. The procedures and timelines provided in this section are subject to and shall be consistent with N.J.S.A.
 18A:60-6, et seq. (the "Tenure Law") and the terms and conditions of any applicable binding agreement between the State of New Jersey and the Council of New Jersey State College Locals(the "Agreement").
 To the extent that any provision of Section IV.F. of The Application Process for Reappointment and Tenure is inconsistent with the Tenure Law, the Tenure Law shall prevail.
-To the extent that any provision of Section IV.F. of The Application Process for Reappointment and Tenure is inconsistent with the Agreement then in effect, that the Agreement shall prevail. - 5.
-A candidate following the modified reappointment process shall be held to the same standards of reappointment as any similarly situated candidate following the ordinary (non-modified) reappointment process.
+To the extent that any provision of Section IV.F. of The Application Process for Reappointment and Tenure is inconsistent with the Agreement then in effect, that the Agreement shall prevail.